Grow Your Health

 - Results: The number of gardeners has increased in Vinton County, providing residents with healthier food.

-In order to increase access to fresh fruits and vegetables, Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
-Their partners at the OSU Comprehensive Cancer Center suggested that lowering cancer incidence and mortality could be another potential outcome of the project.
+In order to increase access to fresh fruits and vegetables, in 2014 Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
+Partners at the OSU Comprehensive Cancer Center suggested that lowering cancer incidence and mortality could be another potential outcome of the project.
+In 2019, the project's name was changed to Grow Your Health, and the focus on disease prevention was expanded to also include hypertension, heart disease, and diabetes.

 - Healthy eating